Justin Langer: Western Australia

 Langer was the captain of the Western Warriors until the end of the 2006/2007 season.
 He became the highest run-scorer for Western Australia in 4-day matches, after passing Tom Moody's old record of 8853 runs on 5 December 2007 against Tasmania at Bellerive Oval.
 On 5 March 2008, Langer announced his retirement from Australian first-class domestic cricket.
 Earlier in the year, Langer had announced his retirement from the Australian domestic one-day cricket.
 However, Langer said that he would play another season for Somerset in county cricket.
 Langer played for Western Australia in a career spanning 17 years, leaving as the highest run-scorer in Western Australia's history.

 County Cricket

-Langer played county cricket for Middlesex County Cricket Club from 1998 to 2000, captaining the side in 2000.
+Langer played county cricket for Middlesex County Cricket Club from 1998 to 2000, captaining the team in 2000.
 In his first season, he scored his maiden century in English domestic cricket in superb fashion with 233 not out against Somerset at Lord's, in the same match that he was awarded his county cap.
 He went on to score centuries in his next two County Championship matches, and achieved 1,000 runs for the season after only eight matches.
 He finished the season with the second highest runs total and batting average in the Championship, behind John Crawley on both counts.